daym/tp2cc/README.md

 This is a small compiler for the Pascal language, written in C++.

-The aim is to bootstrap fpc 0.99.14 and fpc 1.0.6 with it.
+The aim is to bootstrap fpc 0.99.14, fpc 1.0.6, and FPC 2.x compilers up to FPC 2.6.0 with it.

-Note that those do not support amd64.
-They do support the following targets:
+FPC 0.99.14 and fpc 1.0.6 do not support amd64.
+They support the following targets:
 * i386
 * m68k
 * alpha
 * powerpc

+FPC 2.6.0 has target CPU support for:
+* i386
+* m68k
+* alpha
+* powerpc
+* sparc
+* vm
+* ia64
+* x86_64
+* mips
+* arm
+* powerpc64
+* avr
+* mipsel

+The checked bootstrap path (see below) currently builds an i386-linux compiler.

 Bootstrap the FPC 0.99.14 compiler sources under `../rpm` with: